ElsevierSoftwareX/SOFTX_2020_75/docsfiles/src/gettingstarted.rst

 - GAMS_DIR env path in windows
 - to Write absolute paths in windows, mac, and linux (in windows c:\\folder1\\folder2, mac and linux /home/folder1/folde2)
+- We recommend do not create projects on folders that have white spaces.
+Some GAMS version does not recognise white spaces in paths (see here https://support.gams.com/platform:spaces_in_directory_or_file_name)
 - run-out of memory for large models (to choose few cores in parallel, or run sequential)